rooted92/trucker-app-sandbox/README.md

 # Mini Project Documentation

-This mini project showcases basic CRUD functionality using Express.js, MongoDB, Mongoose, EJS, Bootstrap, and Method Override.
+This Luna Link (formerly Fleet Finder - [frontend code](https://github.com/rooted92/frontendFF), [backend code](https://github.com/rooted92/backendFF)) mini project showcases basic CRUD functionality using Express.js, MongoDB, Mongoose, EJS, Bootstrap, and Method Override.

 ## Installation

 To run the project, follow these steps:

+1. **Clone the Repository**:
-1. Clone or fork the repository.
+   Clone or fork this repository to your local machine.

-2. Install Node.js and MongoDB locally.
+2. **Install Dependencies**:
-2. Run `npm install` to generate the `node_modules` folder.
+   Run `npm install` to install required node modules.

-3. Install Nodemon globally if you haven't already: `npm install -g nodemon`.
+3. **Database Setup**:
+   Ensure MongoDB is installed and running on your machine.

+4. **Seed the Database** (Optional):
+   Run `node seeds.js` or `nodemon seeds.js` to seed the database with initial data.

+5. **Start the Server**:
-4. Launch the server on localhost:3000 by running `node index.js` or if you installed Nodemon run `nodemon index.js`.
+   Launch the server on localhost:3000 using `nodemon index.js` or `node index.js`.

 ## Usage